 Businesses are like families.
 The happy ones are all alike: efficient, communicative, and operationally lean.
 The ones facing challenges are all facing different challenges for different reasons.
 For that reason, every path to ‘happiness’—to efficiency, good communications, and operational leanness—must be customized to that company’s own challenges.

-Pegasus specialises in analysing the entire business function, from factory floor to boardroom to get a full picture of a company’s digital usage.
+Pegasus specializes in analyzing the entire business function, from the factory floor to the boardroom to get a full picture of a company’s digital usage.
 We then create a plan to integrate your key applications (modern and legacy) leveraging a combination of APIs and our orchestration software to refine the process of automating your business.

 That perhaps sounds a bit up in the sky somewhere, so let’s look at a practical way Pegasus puts APIs to work.

 Manufacturing, for example, is already generally a high-tech industry.
-Everything from product design and spec, mass production, sales, and shipping is done using IT.
+Everything from product design and spec, to mass production, sales, and shipping is done using IT.
 But often those tech spaces remain segregated from one another within the same business.
-An R&D department has their own software, a factory site has theirs, the sales team and logistics have theirs.
-Each division does a great job with what they’ve got, but getting information from one to another often requires a surprisingly slow, low tech approach.
+An R&D department has its own software, a factory site has theirs, and the sales team and logistics have theirs.
+Each division does a great job with what they’ve got, but getting information from one to another often requires a surprisingly slow, low-tech approach.

 Each step along the way is using technology within their own operation.
 But at every junction where two divisions meet, there is a break in the technology, like a river cutting across a path, where the information has to get into a boat to be rowed across before it can carry on its journey.
 APIs act as bridges across those rivers, allowing the data to continue on its way without having to change vehicles to get to the other side.

-The fact is, in 2021, customers have come to expect API development, whether they realize it or not.
+The fact is, in 2022, customers have come to expect API development, whether they realize it or not.
 We all interact with APIs constantly through our internet use on computers, mobiles, and tablets.
 We expect instant information about when to expect the things we have ordered, and we want to be able to see what’s happening at every stage.
-Why should we expect any different from inside our own businesses?
-Each department needs that operational visibility in order to do their own job efficiently.
+Why should we expect any difference from inside our own businesses?
+Each department needs that operational visibility in order to do its own job efficiently.
 Pegasus gives you both oversight and insight.